The 5 Plants Your Airbnb Needs Right now THAT YOU WON'T KILL

 If you've been paying any attention to the design scene lately, you'll notice that plants are everywhere.

-As you're designing your Airbnb, you don't want to skip over adding some green buddies to your space!
+As you're designing your Airbnb, you may want to consider adding some green buddies to your space!

-And if you definitely don't want to give plants a go, I also gathered up some of the best faux plant options on the market right now, so keep reading! 🪴
+And if real plants are not for you, I also gathered up some of the best faux plant options on the market right now! 🪴

 Step 1: Which Plants to Buy